RyanBrewer317/cricket_rs/README.md

 # Cricket

 A functional and object-oriented programming language written in Rust.
-This is a port of the [cricket](https://github.com/RyanBrewer317/cricket) project, which was written in Haskell, some in some places the code might not be very idiomatic Rust.
+This is a port of the [cricket](https://github.com/RyanBrewer317/cricket) project, which was written in Haskell, so in some places the code might not be very idiomatic Rust.
 I write more typical Rust code in [SaberVM](https://github.com/RyanBrewer317/SaberVM).
 However, note that this implementation has additional features over the Haskell original, and of course runs faster.

 Some basic documentation can be found [here](https://github.com/RyanBrewer317/cricket/blob/main/docs/intro.md).
 In addition I will explain it further here, and note that all the code examples work right now!
 You can run them like so:
 ```